alysivji/talks/_proposals/2019/accepted/201910-chipy-life-without-pip-install.md

 ## Description

 In this lightning talk, I will demonstrate how to import packages that have not been installed in a virtual environment.
-Along the way, we will learn about `importlib` and `sys.modules`.

-`pip` is the de-facto Python package manager.
-We use `pip` to install libraries hosted on the Python Package Index.

-pip is a  system used to install and manage software packages written in Python.[4]
-Many packages can be found in the default source for packages and their dependencies — Python Package Index (PyPI).

-In this lightning talk, I will walk thru how we can use the Python standard library to import third-party packages that we d

 ## Short Bio